PatzEdi/InjecToast/README.md

 ```
 Execute from Command Line with arguments:
 ```
-InjecToast -t ToastMessage -d /path/to/decompiledapp/ -m Method #This is optional, default = onCreate / MainActivity.
+InjecToast -t "ToastMessage" -d /path/to/decompiledapp/ -m Method #This is optional, default = onCreate / MainActivity.
 ```
 Full steps: